TheGreatBabushka/TheGreatBabushka/README.md

-## Welcome my 'GitHub Hub'
+## Welcome to my 'GitHub Hub'

-I can put some neat stuff here.
+It's got some neat stuff here.

-If I want to edit this page, I can easily use [this link](https://github.com/TheGreatBabushka/TheGreatBabushka/edit/main/README.md).
+For example, if I want to edit this page, I can easily use [this link](https://github.com/TheGreatBabushka/TheGreatBabushka/edit/main/README.md).

 Also, whenever someone commits to this repository, GitHub Pages will automatically rebuild all of the pages in my site, including this one.